Connect to a MySQL semi-sync cluster

 Install the PyMySQL library:

-Use the connection example:
+Use the following connection example:

 )